 - Reasonable accommodations are appropriate adjustments to programs, policy and practice that make aspects of the college experience accessible and provide equal opportunities to Centenary University students with disabilities.
-An equal opportunity means a chance to attain the same level of performance or to enjoy equal benefits and privileges as are available to a similarly situated student without disabilities. - An accommodation is not reasonable if it: - Poses a direct threat to the health and safety of others. - Substantially changes essential components of course curriculum. - Poses an undue financial or administrative burden on the university. - Students are not charged for the cost incurred in providing reasonable accommodations, including auxiliary aids and services (e.g., sign language interpreters, CART, C-Print, note-taking services, text conversion to alternative accessible formats, audio or video tapes, etc.). - To determine reasonable accommodations, the DSO may seek information from appropriate university personnel regarding essential standards for courses, programs, services, activities, and facilities.
-The director makes the final determinations of reasonable accommodations in collaboration with the student and faculty as warranted. - Reasonable accommodations are determined by examining: - 1.
-Environmental barriers limiting curricular, facility, or programmatic access: - 2.
-The objective and subjective impact that the substantiated disability has on the student: - 3.
-Whether or not the student has access to the course, program, service, activity, or facility without an accommodation; - 4.
-The range of possible accommodations that might remove the barriers; - 5.
-Whether or not essential elements of the course, program, service, activity, or facility are compromised by the accommodations.
+Proper accommodations are essential for full access to and involvement in the educational process for students with disabilities. - Equal opportunity means a chance to attain the same level of performance or to enjoy equal benefits and privileges as are available to a similarly situated student without disabilities.
+Centenary University must make reasonable accommodations in order to support the student with a disability with and equivalent opportunity to join in the institution's programs, courses and activities. - An accommodation is not reasonable if it: - Poses a direct threat to the health and safety of others. - \circ $\;$ Substantially changes essential components of course curriculum. - Poses an undue financial or administrative burden on the university. - Students are not charged for the cost incurred in providing reasonable accommodations, including auxiliary aids and services (e.g., sign language interpreters, CART, C-Print, note-taking services, text conversion to alternative accessible formats, audio or video tapes, etc.).

+- To determine reasonable accommodations, the DSO may seek information from appropriate university personnel regarding essential standards for courses, programs, services, activities, and facilities.
+The director makes the final determinations of reasonable accommodations in collaboration with the student and faculty as warranted. - Reasonable accommodations are determined by examining: - Environmental barriers limiting curricular, facility, or programmatic access; - The objective and subjective impact that the substantiated disability has on the student; - Whether or not the student has access to the course, program, service, activity, or facility without an accommodation; - The range of possible accommodations that might remove the barriers; - Whether or not essential elements of the course, program, service, activity, or facility are compromised by the accommodations.